FREE Standard Shipping On All Orders!

 According to the CDC, free chlorine kills most bacteria in less than a minute if concentrations and pH level are maintained properly.
 Swimming pool chlorine is the most widely accepted pool sanitizer available, and for over 75 years, pool chlorine has been the most popular method to disinfect and sanitize pool water.
 Pool bromine can be used as an alternative pool water treatment, yet chlorine tablets and granular chlorine remain America's first choice for maintaining clean and clear pool water.

-In The Swim pool chlorine dissolves fast and almost instantly begins to sanitize your pool water.
-In The Swim 3 Inch Chlorine Tablets are 8 oz. stabilized pool tablets, and are also available as a 0.5 oz. pellet, in our 1 Inch Chlorine Tablets, for very small or very large pools.
-In The Swim 8 oz.
-Slow Dissolving Chlorine Sticks work fast and last longer.
+In The Swim pool chlorine dissolves at an even, designed rate and almost instantly begins to sanitize your pool water.
+In The Swim 3 Inch Chlorine Tablets are 8 oz. stabilized pool tablets that are available for pools of every size.
 Our 3-inch Super Multi-Tabs are unique chlorine tabs with stabilizer, algaecide and clarifier added.
-Sticks or tablets can be used in chlorine floaters, or place the pucks into an in-line or off-line chlorine feeder, to provide a daily sanitizer level that is consistent and constant.
+Pool chlorine sticks or pool chlorine tablets can be used in chlorine floaters, or place the pucks into an in-line or off-line chlorine feeder, to provide a daily sanitizer level that is consistent and constant.

-In The Swim granular chlorine like the economical Cal-Hypo granular chlorine and stabilized Di-Chlor chlorine granules are both available loose in buckets and also sold in 1-pound bags, as Pool Shock, Super Shock and Di-Zap.
-Pre-dissolve chlorine granules into a large bucket of water for vinyl pools, or sprinkle the powder directly into concrete pools, spas and fountains to maintain sanitizer levels, to raise low levels rapidly, or to super-chlorinate the pool.
-Granular chlorine is used regularly to quickly kill algae and bacteria, and to oxidize microscopic particles and contaminants in the water.
+In The Swim granular chlorine like the economical Calcium Hypochlorite, Cal-Hypo granular chlorine and stabilized Di-Chlor chlorine granules are both available loose in buckets and also sold in 1-pound bags, as Pool Shock, Super Shock and Di-Zap Multi-Shock.
+Pre-dissolve chlorine granules into a large bucket of water for vinyl pools, or sprinkle the chlorine powder directly into concrete pools, spas and fountains to maintain sanitizer levels, to raise low levels rapidly, or to super-chlorinate the pool.
+Granular chlorine is used regularly to quickly kill algae and bacteria, and to oxidize microscopic particles and contaminants in the pool water.

 UV rays from the sun breakdown chlorine which makes your sanitizer less effective.
 Although In The Swim pool chlorine tablets are stabilized, it takes some time for a residual to build up.
-Pool stabilizer (aka conditioner) contains cyanuric acid to reduce sunlight degradation.
-It’s like sunscreen for your chlorine, and will save you money in the long run.
+Pool stabilizer (aka conditioner) contains cyanuric acid (CyA) to reduce sunlight degradation.
+Pool stabilizer is like sunscreen for your chlorine, and will save you money in the long run.

 The pH of your pool water has a large effect on the efficacy or potency of your chlorine.
 In addition to maintaining stabilizer levels in the 30-50 ppm range, keeping a close eye on pH will reduce your chlorine costs, and also help ensure clean and clear pool water.
 At a high-pH level of 8.2, over half (+50%) of your chlorine is wasted.
 Pool chlorine works best at low pH ranges of 7.2-7.4, and becomes less active in higher pH pool water.

 In The Swim Bromine Tablets are slow-dissolving by nature, and can take longer to build up a residual, although bromides can be added to quickly boost levels.
 Bromine is also un-stabilized, so it does not stand up well to bright sunlight.
-However, bromine tablets are popular for indoor pools or heavily shaded outdoor pools.
-Bromine pools have a softer smell of pool bromine, and can re-activate bromides into bromine, simply by shocking the pool (with chlorine!).
+However, bromine tablets are a popular sanitizer for indoor pools or heavily shaded outdoor pools.
+Bromine pools have a softer or lighter chemical smell of pool bromine, and can re-activate bromides into bromine, simply by shocking the pool (with chlorine!).